Iridium Copper Metal which Pulls Rice and De-Colors It

 !
 I am fully convinced that what Mr Md Ghouse saying is absolutely correct.
 I am also having a vessel which attracts raw rice from a distance of 4 inches without any external force and discolors and powders it within a few minutes.
 Some people are saying that there are genuine buyers for antique metal having properties like these.
 I don't know is it iridium or what is the purpose of it.
 What I personally feel is effect on rice is only a symptom of a phenomena which is yet to be explained.
 If there is any good buyers please contact or anybody arranging a buyer can do it on a commission basis.Jayakumar

 !
 Yes I also hear about this type of metal.
 My one friend is a commission agent of "rice pulling".
 He was purchase one glass from kerala which attracts a rice from 5 inches.
 He has a sound buyers in India and also in foreign.
 If you any body want to sell please let me know.name withheld

 May I advertise a related product?
 My patent pending bullshit detector is available only to natural born suckers at a price of 10 million Nigerian dollars each, it's guaranteed to work and is in fact currently flashing and clanging loudly at these rice pulling threads.George Ingram

 - Swansea, Carms, Wales

-Our site often e-mail that people want posted "offering to buy" rp coins for millions of dollars--but they include no contact info except for a free disposable e-mail address.
+Our site often receives postings "offering to buy" rp coins for millions of dollars--but they include no contact info except for a free disposable e-mail address.

 Shortly thereafter we will receive offers to sell rp coins at about a third that price but they are from the very same IP address.
-It is obvious that these "offers to buy" are fiction and they are posted solely to try to make potential buyers believe that there is a resale market for this garbage.
-Don't believe it, it's just made up to trick you.
-Everybody is selling; nobody is buying -- except you, the sucker who is being swindled.
+It is obvious that these "offers to buy" are bogus and they were posted to try to make potential buyers believe that there is a resale market for this garbage.
+Don't believe it!
+All "offers to buy" are just made up to trick you.
+Everybody is selling; nobody is buying except the sucker who is being swindled.